absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ## Groups

-Grouping routes is a great idea to prevent all routes to have long URIs, complex naming structure that may have typos in it, and so on.
+Grouping routes is a great idea to prevent all routes to have long URIs, a complex naming structure that may have typos in it, and so on.
-The router offers the `group` method that accepts a group options object, and a callback that registers the routes in the group.
+The router offers the `group` method that accepts a group options object and a callback that registers the routes in the group.

 ```javascript
 router.group({ prefix: '/admin', as: 'admin.', namespace: 'backend.'}, () => {